 Although whatever your impression of Kazakhstan, never share anything even slightly negative with a Kazakh - since they are fiercely proud!

 Highlights: Almaty and the mountains along the Kyrgyz border.

 Lowlights: Climate, distances and getting around.
 Plus lack of cheap beds and lack of anything really!

-People vibe: You will be forgiven for wondering what a typical Kazakh looks like, with seemly half the population looking ethically Slavic (Russia) and the other hard with tanned skin, Asian features looking like they might have walked of the Tibeten plato.
-Of course ethic Kazkhs will have Asian features and those with Slavic features and overly Asian features have located to Kazakhstan normally through repression in their own native countries.
+People vibe: You will be forgiven for wondering what a typical Kazakh looks like, with seemly half the population looking ethically Slavic (Russia) and the other hard with tanned skin, Asian features looking like they might have walked of the Tibeten plateau.
+Of course ethnic Kazkhs will have Asian features and those with Slavic features and overly Asian features have relocated to Kazakhstan normally through repression in their own native countries.

-Locals: If you know a little Russian Kazakhs are friendly enough, but being closer to Russia shows and through typical traveller contcat you will find far more firenld Tajiks, Uzbez and notably Kygrizts.
+Locals: If you know a little Russian Kazakhs are friendly enough, but being closer to Russia shows and through typical traveller contact you will find far more friendly Tajiks, Uzbez and notably Kygrizts.